-How To Send Us Your Business Plans or Ideas if You Want Funding - please do the following
+Please Send Us Your Business Plans or Ideas if You Want to Present at our Investors' Event for Funding

 Frank Guinn here at a pitch event, he reviews all your submissions

-You can then load up your Business Plan, Financial Forecasts, Presentation Slide Deck and any other documents that you wish to include.
+Load up your Business Plan, Financial Forecasts, Presentation Slide Deck and any other documents that you wish to submit.

 We would also like you to complete and submit the ‘Summary Sheet’ click here, which gives the Screening Committee a quick overview of your Company and your offer to our members.